Massive storms get names. But when does a tiny storm get its own title?

 Life brings us all big and small storms that can keep us from experiencing total joy.
 Wouldn’t it be great if we could somehow be a bit more like the eye of the storm, unaffected by the chaos around us?

 Fortunately, my husband Morty created a way to do just that called the Lefkoe Occurring Course.
 In that course, you learn how to dissolve unwanted emotions in seconds.
 Then you make dissolving emotions a habit.
 You see reality with much greater clarity.
 As a result, positive and uplifting emotions tend to occur naturally.

-You can take part in the Lefkoe Occurring Course in July.
+You can register for the Lefkoe Occurring Course on August 17th.
 However, to do that, you first need to join the waiting list here: https://www.mortylefkoe.com/lfc/lfc-2-0-waiting-list/